kezzkezzkezz/Discord-Sat-tracker/README.md

 ## Features

 - Retrieve satellite information based on satellite name or NORAD ID.
-- Calculate and display the next 24-hour passes for the specified location.
+- Calculate and display the next up coming passes for the specified location.
 - Convert pass times to the local time zone of the provided coordinates.
+- Uses Local tz to exclude passes that have already been

 ## Prerequisites